neilstevenson/worldcup/README.md

 my.tokenSecret=
 ```

-### Hashtag
-In the `pom.xml` file, the property "`my.hashtag`" is defined.

-This is the hashtag to search Twiiter for.
-For example, try "_ARGvICE_" for tweets about the
-Argentina v Iceland game (on 16th June, result was 1-1).

-The Maven build process will inject this property into the `application.yml` file, and then Spring loads substituted value when the JVM starts.

 ### Command line

 To start the application from the command line, you need to make sure you use both the `application.yml` file updated by Maven, and the `application.properties` file with your Twitter properties.